BOARD Guide · People Removal · April 2026

 Why BOARD instead of Photoshop for this job

-Photoshop can absolutely remove a person from a photo, but it asks casual users to think like an editor: which selection tool should I use, how do I refine edges, which fill workflow should I trust, and how do I clean up the artifacts afterward?
+Photoshop can remove a person from a photo, but it asks casual users to think like an editor: which selection tool, how to refine edges, which fill workflow to trust, how to clean up artifacts afterward.
 BOARD starts from the simpler question: which person are you trying to remove?